chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * Keep form submissions and settings when uninstalling plugin
 * Activate the listing of form submissions in your dashboard
 * Activate confirmation email to sender
-* Activate a privacy checkbox so that your form complies with the GDPR
+* Activate a privacy checkbox on form
+* Disable the collection of IP address
 * Change form labels and messages

 Several settings can be overwritten when using the relevant (shortcode) attributes below.